mattloomis/graphql-imager/README.md

 # graphql-imager

-Parse GraphQL shorthand and output HTML or image representations
+Parse GraphQL shorthand and output HTML or DOT representations.

+DOT representations can be converted to graph images by graphviz (www.graphviz.org) tools.

 ## Usage